 Who do you call for computer support at home while working from home?
 You rely on your computer to make money and all of a sudden it goes down.
 Of course, you need a computer to market your small business.
-But, you can’t get it back up running yourself.
+But, you can’t get it back up and running yourself.

 Computers can be both a blessing and a curse when you use them for your home business.
 While they give you the power to reach out to the world and sell your products or services, they can also bring the whole thing to a standstill when they’re not operating properly.